 Remote exploits are an old threat; traditional servers have faced these problems for decades.
 Smart home is straightforward to protect through tried and true traditional framework only if all the IoT assets are hardwired to the edge router.
 As the router itself is the only device with exposure to the Internet, all IoT assets are protected by the security guarantee within the physical perimeter.
 The firewall (namely the reinforced edge router) is the only point of possible intrusion.
 Remote exploits are an old threat; traditional servers have faced these problems for decades.
 There is no shortage in technology for this line of defense, tried and tested from decades past even in the Enterprise settings.
 The other issue is whether those fenced in devices are allowed to be accessed or not from outside the perimeter or from the Internet by authorized personnel.
 (Ai-Fi.net provides both sets of functions securely. )

 However, modern day IoT assets are usually connected wirelessly either through short range BLE (Bluetooth), Zigbee, ZWare and the likes, or most probably through the convenient omnipresent Wi-Fi at home.
 Sadly, the convenience of Wi-Fi has come at a very high cost in its potential risk.
 It is both a blessing and a curse.
-Relying on Wi-Fi for connectivity at home or anywhere immediately rules out the possibility of adopting the simple "Perimeter AP" as the protection strategy and makes necessary to upgrade it into the more involved "Controller AP" architecture.
+Relying on Wi-Fi for connectivity at home or anywhere immediately rules out the possibility of adopting the simple "Perimeter AP" as the protection strategy and makes it necessary to upgrade it into the more involved "Controller AP" architecture.
 When wireless means are introduced, the physical security is out of the window literally.
 Many homeowners are still under the illusion that the Wi-Fi router can be secured within the confine of the home by hiding the SSID, locking down MAC addresses, reducing the wireless router's power or judiciously detaching the guest accounts from the main household[wifi-myth], which turns out totally ill-advised and ineffective.
-The LED based Li-Fi is new kid on the block, which requires a line of sight to deploy and is not capable of penetrating the wall.
+The LED based Li-Fi is a new kid on the block, which requires a line of sight to deploy and is not capable of penetrating the wall.
 Its attack surface is narrower but still may fall victim to wireless attacks.

 As our homes abound with wireless networks, there is little chance of demarcating the smart homes with secure perimeters.
 All devices must be secured and locked down individually and connect to the Controller AP in a point to point fashion, which can be either through ethernet cables for physical security or through wireless transport that must be carefully programmed to ascertain TLS strength through software, with authentication carried out on both ends.
 Any device owner ignores this requirement during installation at its own peril.
 If deployed correctly, Ai-Fi.net is how the owner of the devices may reach his IoT assets individually over the Internet.
-The path to individual device must all be mediated through the Controller AP.
+The path to individual devices must all be mediated through the Controller AP.

 Ideally there are additional heavy liftings that may be adopted in order to reach the next level of security.
 It is based on the latest security framework: Deadbolt.